Builder68/OpenEarlyMacsRAMexpansion/README.md

  ## SUMMARY

 Unlike the Macintosh Plus, which offers a straightforward SIMM-based memory upgrade, expanding the memory of these early Macs is significantly more complex and requires additional components.
 Back in the day, RAM expansion boards were available to increase the memory of early Macs.
 However, finding these boards in working condition has become increasingly challenging and expensive.
-The *Mac Rescue board*, with an expansion RAM of 4MB, is particularly rare.
+The *Mac Rescue board*, one of the very few that provides full 4MB of RAM, is particularly rare.

 This newly designed expansion board, paired with an auxiliary board I called **RAM Refresh Configurator**, provides a flexible and customizable solution to increase memory up to 4MB.
 The circuitry is largely based on the *Macsnap 548E board from DOVE computer corp.* With a few modifications and enhancements, 4MB RAM is easily achievable using newer, higher-density FP DRAM ICs of 256Kb x 16 bits (512KB per IC).